wp-plugins/allwebmenus-wordpress-menu-plugin/readme.txt

 == Changelog ==
+= 1.1.13 (requires AllWebMenus Build #884 or above) =
+* Improved the interface & workflow of the plugin.
+* Added a "welcome" page.
 = 1.1.12 (requires AllWebMenus Build #884 or above) =
-* Fixed an issue related to WP not allowing zip files to be uploaded = 1.1.11 (requires AllWebMenus Build #884 or above) =
+* Fixed an issue related to WP not allowing zip files to be uploaded.
+= 1.1.11 (requires AllWebMenus Build #884 or above) =
-* Fixed an issue related to folder permissions
+* Fixed an issue related to folder permissions.
 = 1.1.10 (requires AllWebMenus Build #884 or above) =
-* Fixed a case where UL/LI menus with JS Genre did not work = 1.1.9 (requires AllWebMenus Build #884 or above) =
+* Fixed a case where UL/LI menus with JS Genre did not work.
+= 1.1.9 (requires AllWebMenus Build #884 or above) =
 * Improved the security protection.
 = 1.1.8 (requires AllWebMenus Build #884 or above) =